Saturday, May 29, 2010

 Location: Garfield Park Conservatory

-Garfield Park Conservatory [Bulls with Maiden - by Daniel Chester French and Edward Potter]
+Chicago West - Garfield Park Conservatory / Bulls with Maidens - by Daniel Chester French and Edward Potter

 .